Travel Credit Cards: Are They Worth It?

 Without these protections, a single canceled flight or a ding in a rental car in Iceland can cost thousands of dollars—expenses that a premium card would have covered entirely.
 The consequence of using the "wrong" card is not just missing out on a free flight; it is the loss of a financial safety net during international transit.

-Practical Strategies for High-Value Redemptions
+High-Value Redemptions

 Leveraging Transfer Partners for Maximum ROI